Hiboy S2 Pro Review

 ‘The flagship’, that’s where the S2 Pro sits in Hiboy’s S2 line, with a model evocative of the Xiaomi Mi 365, it does, at points, achieve that title.
-The key aspects differentiating the Pro from the rest of the S2 range are the battery life and 10 inch solid tires which complement the rear dual shock absorbers.
+The key aspects differentiating the Pro from the rest of the S2 range are the battery life and 10 inch solid tyres which complement the rear dual shock absorbers.
 The battery allows for a max range of 25 miles and the 350W motor propels the S2 Pro to 19 mph when in ‘Sport’ mode.
-Combined with an IP54 resistance rating, cruise control, integrated mobile app, and the option of attaching a seat, the S2 Pro promises a lot of extra features.
-However, at $549, there are scooters that outperform the S2 Pro for a lower price.
+Combined with an IP54 resistance rating, cruise control, an integrated mobile app, and the option of attaching a seat, the S2 Pro promises a lot of extra features.
+However, at £355, there are scooters in the same price bracket that outperform the S2 Pro.

 Who is it Best For?

 Will the Hiboy S2 Pro Be a Good Fit For You?

 With a top speed of 19 mph and a max load of 118 kg, the S2 Pro has the pedigree to satisfy most first-time riders’ needs.
 But, for those looking for a versatile scooter that can tackle varying urban terrain, it falls short.

 Despite its 10 inch solid tyres and rear dual shock absorbers, the S2 Pro doesn’t manage to tackle cracks and crevices as well as the Turboant X7 Pro or the GoTrax G4 with their air-filled tyres – both of which are cheaper.

 Whilst the 25 mile range is up there with the best budget scooters, it struggles to deliver a smooth ride outside of pristinely kept roads and pavements – especially at high speeds.
 If you have your eyes firmly set on the S2 Pro, make sure you stick to inner-city riding rather than exploring suburban areas for the best possible ride.

 - Quick acceleration curve